 Further north is Kibale Forest National Park, home to over 1,500 chimps in southwest Uganda, including several habituated troops.
 It’s one of the best places in Africa to observe our closest living relatives, and most Uganda adventures will include a day or two in Kibale.

 Uganda is not only good for primates.
 Nestled into its modest borders is an impressive spread of other habitats, including lakes, semi-deserts and swathes of tropical savannah.
-In other words, Uganda does well with big-game safaris.
+In other words, Uganda does well with big-game safaris; an unequalled reason why you should be trekking gorillas in Uganda.

 Further north of the country are two of the country’s largest savannah parks, Murchison Falls and Kidepo Valley National Parks, protecting some of the country’s endemic species like giraffes, zebras, cheetahs, wild dogs, and dry-country species like the caracal, aardwolf, greater and lesser kudu, mountain reedbuck and Guenther’s dik-dik.